 If you are an international student interested in UK study and need advice and support throughout this unprecedented period, please read below for the latest information.

 SI-UK is closely monitoring local conditions and government advice in the UK, as well as across all our global offices.
 If you need to speak to someone, please reach out to our team on 020-7287-7040 or arrange a free online consultation with SI-UK London today.

-International and EU students in the UK will be able to access the various vaccinations available as they are rolled out across the country, meaning they may receive the vaccine quicker in the UK than their home country and will be protected when returning home.
+International students in the UK are able to access vaccinations as they are rolled out across the country, meaning you may receive the vaccine quicker in the UK than your home country and will be protected when returning home.

 If you would like to discuss your current application with one of our consultants, or have any questions about COVID-19 and its implications for UK study, we welcome one-to-one Skype/Zoom calls with our team who will be happy to help.
 Alternatively, you can call us on 020-7287-7040.